 First priority when locating a new business in a town is finding the right location, ensuring your use is authorized, and determining what standards to expect.
 The current Zoning map, Future Land Use plan and development standards can all be found in the Publications section of the Town's website (e.g. Zoning Ordinance, Subdivision Regulations, and Design Standards Manual).
 Once you determine the Zoning Designation of a property, the table of allowable uses (Chapter 4.8) can be used to provide additional information on the particular uses permitted on that site.
 As always, if you have any questions about a use or zoning designation, please call Town Hall to confirm (901-867-3449).

 It is highly recommended that a developer's design professionals meet with Staff to discuss or identify any items or importance that may impact the layout of a site or other considerations.
 The design team can present conceptual drawings to staff at one of the scheduled pre-application meetings.
 Pre-application meetings are held the first and third Monday of each month, and are to be scheduled approximately one week in advance.
 To schedule, please contact the Planning Department at 901-867-3449.

 The Planning Commission reviews all subdivision and site plan requests, as well as rezoning and Planned Developments.
 They ensure that new development meets the standards set forth in the development standards and results in a product that will enhance the quality of our community.
 Application forms are available on the Town website.
 These forms outline the required documentation that is to be provided.

 The Planning Commission meets once per month, generally on the third Monday at 6:30 pm.
-Applications are due approximately 45 days prior to the meeting.
+Applications are due roughly45 days prior to the meeting.
 The meeting and application deadline schedule is available above.